 Mastering Your Lactate Threshold: DIY Tests, Tempo Pace, and Turning Data into Faster Runs

-Research from the early 2000s shows that for most recreational runners, LT sits at roughly 85‑92 % of maximum heart rate and corresponds to a pace somewhere between 10 k and half‑marathon race pace.
-The exact point varies from runner to runner, which is why personal data beats generic tables every time.
+Studies from the early 2000s found that for typical recreational runners, LT sits around 85-92% of maximum heart rate, matching a pace somewhere between 10 k and half-marathon race speed.
+The exact spot differs for each runner, which is why your own data will always trump a general guideline.

-1. Warm‑up – 10 minutes easy jog, gradually building to a pace you could sustain for an hour.
+1. Warm-up: 10 minutes easy jog, gradually building to a pace you could hold for an hour.

 • Run as far as possible in eight minutes on a track or measured flat road.